matt-meyer-nyc/react-native-employee-management-demo/README.md

 ##This is a simple app that allows for an employer to sign in, and schedule a day to for work for an employee.
 There's a screen to list all employees schedule, and another screen for creating an updating the list.
-If they want to 'fire' (remove) an employee that option exists as well.
+If they want to 'fire' (remove) an employee that option exists as well (with modal that pops up to double check if this is a wanted action).
 Navigation is incorporated to move from screen to screen.
+The app is also secure, so no other employee can manipuate the data if signing in.
+The schedule can can be text to a given employee.

 ##*Being a demo, this only allows for the functionality of signing in and signing up for shifts (just by day), and retrieving that info.
 Using the following email/password will allow access - email: jim@test.com / password: 123456*